NFDI4Energy/metadata-requirements/README.md

-# Requirements Template
-This is a repository template to manage the requirements analysis.
-For information regarding the Configuration of this repository please look through the [CONFIGURATION.md](CONFIGURATION.MD).

-In this file a README Template will follow:

-# NFDI4Energy [TODO_Type] Requirement Collection
+# NFDI4Energy Metadata Requirement Collection

-This repository serves as the general collection point for NFDI4Energy [TODO_Type] requirements.
+This repository serves as the general collection point for NFDI4Energy metadata requirements.
 The collection was set up as part of the [NFDI4Energy Consortia](https://nfdi4energy.uol.de/).
+The repo is based on the [NFDI4Energy Requirement Template Repo](https://github.com/NFDI4Energy/requirements_template).

 <!-- TABLE OF CONTENTS -->
 <details>